-If you prefer kicking-back in the security of an urban setting but want to try your hand at glamping, Podumna Glamping in Galway offers the best of both worlds.
+If you prefer kicking-back in the security of an urban setting but want to try your hand at glamping, Podumna Glamping Village in Galway offers the best of both worlds.

 Glamping pods, shepherd’s huts, and cabins are arranged in a woodland community with an onsite kitchen, dining room, toilets, hot showers, playroom, drying room, and workshop.

-Purecamping is located in Loop Head and you can choose from bell tents complete with a deck and firepit or one of the lovely wooden cabins.
+Purecamping is a glamping retreat located in Loop Head and you can choose from bell tents complete with a deck and firepit or one of the lovely wooden cabins.
 This is an eco-conscious campsite on the borders of a lovely woodland to explore and views of the Shannon Estuary as it flows out to the Atlantic.
 There is a geodesic dome, modern facilities a wood-fired pizza oven and you can do Yoga classes with the owner.

 You can request turndown service with hot water bottles and there is a fully heated washhouse.
 A full Irish breakfast is served in the house until noon so you can have a lovely sleep in.